 The long boil

-Everyone knows that boiling water is one of the first and best steps you can take to kill bacteria and make it safer to drink.
-In fact, the New York Department of Health points out that the pasteurization process actually starts as low as 131 °F for some types of bacteria and 99.999% of all water-borne microorganisms will be killed with five minutes of exposure to 149 °F of heat.
+Everyone knows that boiling water is one of the first and best steps you can take to neutralize bacteria and make it safer to drink.
+In fact, the New York Department of Health points out that the pasteurization process actually starts as low as 131 °F for some types of bacteria and 99.999% of all water-borne microorganisms will be neutralized with five minutes of exposure to 149 °F of heat.

 Luckily for us, the first major step of the homebrewing process is the boil.

 Water has to reach at least 212 degrees to boil and you’ll keep it that hot for quite a long time while you make additions to the kettle and otherwise execute your recipe.
-This means we will more than satisfy the water boiling temperature requirements to kill things like protozoan cysts, cryptosporidium, Salmonella, E. coli, and more.
+This means we will more than satisfy the water boiling temperature requirements to neutralize things like protozoan cysts, cryptosporidium, Salmonella, E. coli, and more.

 This means that once your boil is over, you will have some pretty well-sanitized wort to start your fermentation process with.